WhYouSoKiasu/CTF-Writeups/NYP-Infosec-CTF-2025/misc/Fireworks/README.md

 ## Hints
 - The set seed ensure that you always get the same numbers from randint. just like setting a world seed in Minecraft.
 - We need to undo what they have done to the flag
--One of the operations they did is reversible
+- One of the operations they did is reversible